spakov/furminal/README.md

 ## Building
 1. Clone this repository with `git clone --recurse-submodules URL`.
-2. Open `w6t.sln` in Visual Studio.
+2. Open `Furminal.sln` in Visual Studio.
 3. Build `utf8proc.dll` using Visual Studio's CMake for the target architecture.
-   [uft8proc](https://github.com/JuliaStrings/utf8proc/) is a w6t submodule.
+   [uft8proc](https://github.com/JuliaStrings/utf8proc/) is a Furminal submodule.
-6. Build w6t.
+6. Build Furminal.

 ### Packaging as MSIX
-Right click the w6t project in Visual Studio and select **Package and Publish** > **Create App Packages…**.
+Right click the Furminal project in Visual Studio and select **Package and Publish** > **Create App Packages…**.

 ## Certificate Information
-Certificates that have been used by w6t are listed below.
+Certificates that have been used by Furminal are listed below.
 These are located in [certificates](certificates/).

 These certificates are the public portion of certificates generated with the following command:
-`New-SelfSignedCertificate -Type Custom -KeyUsage DigitalSignature -KeyAlgorithm RSA -KeyLength 2048 -CertStoreLocation Cert:\CurrentUser\My -TextExtension @("2.5.29.37={text}1.3.6.1.5.5.7.3.3", "2.5.29.19={text}") -Subject "CN=spakov" -FriendlyName "w6t"`
+`New-SelfSignedCertificate -Type Custom -KeyUsage DigitalSignature -KeyAlgorithm RSA -KeyLength 2048 -CertStoreLocation Cert:\CurrentUser\My -TextExtension @("2.5.29.37={text}1.3.6.1.5.5.7.3.3", "2.5.29.19={text}") -Subject "CN=spakov" -FriendlyName "Furminal"`

 ### `470C2ADC9D549C61B677423C83E60199F30C6C0A` (current)
 ```